hsenidlanka/ez-travel/modules/core-server/README for core server.md

   - apache-tomcat-8.0.32

 ### Configuration and building
+First you need to configure database.
+For that you have to import sql file in module/database/ez-trave.sql

+- database name - ez-travel

 Core server uses abstract database layer from **core logic** module.
 There for you need to build whole project first.

 First clone the Project from github